vjones2906/PLAIN/README.md

 ### Week 24
 #### Reflection

 This week we worked on catching up on the documentation and then rearranged the cockpit in order to fit the new battery.
+On thrusday we went outside to launch and the PLAIN did fairly well, clearly producing lift, until it banked to the left and crashed.
+The reason for the bank was the battery was placed a little too far to the left and because it is the heaviest component attached, it dragged the whole thing to the left.
+The motor was spinning much faster with the new battery and didn't have the error where the throttle decreased on its own.
+It might've been better to start at 75% power and then increase as needed through the flight because we also changed the angle of attack by angling the motor up a little bit.
+The PLAIN completely destroyed itself upon landing and became unusable for a second flight.
+The data collection was succesful and shows the acceleration during the flight.
+However in order to create a smoother graph for a shorter flight, the rate at which the data was collected could have been speed up a good bit.
+It is also frustrating that the PLAIN can't be tested twice in the same period because of the way it breaks.
+This could have been changed by throwing it at a different angle, and then not throwing it off the biggest hill for the first test of the day (test flight 3).
+The pico and electronics still functioned after the crash and only the dowells and prop were damaged.

 #### Images
 ![newcockpit](images/newcockpit.jpg)